rtheo/SATbox/README.md

 # SATbox
 Toolbox for exploring fractality in satisfiability (SAT) problems

-Under Construction (Bugs may lurk anywhere inside!): Guidelines to appear in a forthcoming publication.
+# Under Construction (Bugs may lurk anywhere inside!)

+(Guidelines to appear in a forthcoming publication.)

 The core eval function uses a purely functional approach with a universal indicator function over any interval.